RA-Company/ctd/README.md

   - limit: The maximum number of channels to return.

 Returns:
-  - A slice of ChannelItem containing the channels.
+  - A slice of Channel containing the channels.
   - The total number of channels available (for pagination).
   - An error if the request fails or if the response is invalid.
 </details>